 Not only do you have to contend with this game of germ dodgeball but if you are unlucky enough to come down with something it hangs on forever.
 Gary fought a bout of pneumonia in September.
 The doctor put him on a course of antibiotics and threatened a hospital stay if he spiked a fever.
 A week passed, and he was still not much better.
 A return trip to the doctor, another course of antibiotics, and pneumonia turned into bronchitis.
 It took three weeks to recuperate and one more week to feel semi-normal again.

 What Can I Do?

 We try to avoid Gary interacting in close quarters with anyone who is sick now.
-His sister was in the hospital for a month so sometimes high-risk trips were unavoidable, but he was very careful always to wear a mask, wash his hands frequently and use hand sanitizer.
+A family member was in the hospital for a month so sometimes high-risk trips are unavoidable, but he is very careful always to wear a mask, wash his hands frequently and always use hand sanitizer.
 You can’t live in a bubble, but you can take precautions to live smart.